NotAnAngel24/Portfolio/README.md

 5. Apply and add css rules to HTML contents or code -
 6. Fix the problem syntax issues in HTML by examining the files through problems terminal.-
 7. Finish Bio about section -
-8. add javascript event listeners -
+8. Add javascript event listeners -
 9. Adjust styling for new HTML layout -
-10. finish website
+10. Finish website